 Built on one of the oldest streets in Reykjavik, Adalstraeti, Hotel Reykjavík Centrum hotel is situated 199 m from the Reykjavik Art Museum.
 It features a special exhibition center in...

-This stylish hotel is located 2 km from Reykjavik town center and Laugardalslaug, its biggest outdoor pool.
-It provides three times a day a free shuttle bus to the town.
+Grand Hotel Reykjavik is a stylish hotel located 2 km from Reykjavik town center and Laugardalslaug, its biggest outdoor pool.
+It provides three times a day a free shuttle bus...

 Set on the shopping street Laugavegur in central Reykjavik, Alda Hotel Reykjavik offers modern rooms with a flat-screen TV and free Wi-Fi access.
 The Church of Hallgrimskirkja is 5 minutes...